Duchy of Savoy: 15th century

-The Duchy was created in 1416 when Sigismund, Holy Roman Emperor (r.
+The duchy was created in 1416 when Sigismund, Holy Roman Emperor (r.
 1433–1437) awarded the title of "Duke" to Count Amadeus VIII.

-Being landlocked at its conception in 1388, the then-County of Savoy acquired a few kilometres of coastline around Nice.
+Being landlocked at its conception in 1388, the County of Savoy acquired a few kilometres of coastline around Nice.
 Other than this expansion, the 14th century was generally a time of stagnation.
-Pressure from neighboring powers, particularly France, prevented development, which characterizes the rest of the Renaissance era for Savoy.
+Pressure from neighbouring powers, particularly France, prevented development, which characterized the rest of the Renaissance era for Savoy.

 The reign of Amadeus VIII was a turning point for the economy and the policy of the state, which deeply marked the history of the nation.
-His long reign was highlighted by wars (the country expanded its territory by defeating the Duchy of Monferrato and Lordship of Saluzzo), as well as reforms and edicts, and also some controversial actions.
+His long reign was highlighted by wars (the country expanded its territory by defeating the Duchy of Montferrat and Marquisate of Saluzzo), as well as reforms, edicts and some controversial actions.
 The first was in 1434, when he chose to withdraw to the Château de Ripaille, where, living the life of a hermit, he founded the Order of St. Maurice.
 In 1439, he received an appointment as antipope, which he accepted (under the name of Felix V), although he subsequently resigned a decade later out of a fear of undermining the religious unity of Christians.

-The second important action of the Government of Amadeo VIII was the creation of the Principality of Piedmont in August 1424, the management of which was entrusted to the firstborn of the family as a title of honor.
+The second important action of the Government of Amadeus VIII was the creation of the Principality of Piedmont in August 1424, the management of which was entrusted to the firstborn of the family as a title of honor.
 The duke left the territory largely formed from the old Savoy domain.

 As a cultured and refined man, Duke Amadeus gave great importance to art.
 Among others, he worked with the famous Giacomo Jaquerio in literature and architecture, encouraging the cultivation of the arts in the Italian Piedmont.

 However, his first son Amedeo died prematurely in 1431 and was succeeded by his second son Louis.
 Louis was in turn succeeded by the weak Amadeus IX, who was extremely religious (he was eventually declared blessed), but of little practical power, to the point that he allowed his wife, Yolande (Violante) of Valois, sister of Louis XI, to make very important decisions.
 During this period, France was more or less free to control the affairs of Savoy, which bound Savoy to the crown in Paris.

-The Duchy's economy suffered during these years, not only because of war, but also because of the poor administration by Violante and the continued donations by Amadeus IX to the poor of Vercelli.
+The Duchy's economy suffered during these years, not only because of war, but also because of the poor administration by Violante.
 The future of the nation was entrusted to the hands of a boy, Philibert I, who died at the early age of seventeen, after reigning for ten years.
 He was succeeded by Charles I, who died aged 21, and Charles II, who died aged 6.
-As a consequence of its participation in the Burgundian Wars, Savoy lost all its possessions north and south-east of Lake Geneva to the Swiss Confederacy.
+As a consequence of its participation in the Burgundian Wars, Savoy lost all its possessions north and south-east of Lake Geneva to the Swiss.